-Plane blows 2 tires on takeoff, will try emergency landing
+Plane blows 2 tires on takeoff, set to try emergency landing

-TETERBORO, N.J.
+NEWARK, N.J.
 (AP) — A private jet that blew two tires during takeoff at a small New Jersey airport was headed to an airport in New York on Tuesday afternoon to attempt an emergency landing.

+Fans of rapper Post Malone gathered after hearing he was on board, but there was no confirmation that he was.

-The troubled Gulfstream IV was en route to London Luton Airport in Luton, England, when the pilot realized shortly after takeoff that the tires had blown.
-He began circling the airport for about 30 minutes before the jet was diverted.
+The troubled Gulfstream IV was en route from Teterboro to London Luton Airport in Luton, England, when the pilot realized shortly after takeoff that the tires had blown.
+The pilot began circling the airport for about 30 minutes before the jet was diverted.

 The jet was heading to New York Stewart International Airport in Newburgh, about 70 miles (112 kilometers) north of New York City, said Eric Billowitz, manager of Westfield-Barnes Regional Airport in Massachusetts.
 The plane originally was to attempt an emergency landing at Westfield-Barnes airport.